craftercms/docs/source/reference/modules/deployer/index.rst

       - Allows you to configure remote documents path patterns used for document indexing
     * - :ref:`deployer-indexing-metadata-path-pattern`
       - Allows you to configure metadata path patterns used for document indexing
+    * - :ref:`deployer-notification-templates-override-location`
+      - Allows you to configure override locations for notification templates

 The target properties listed above may be configured in the following locations: